An easy step-by-step guide to cleaning your sterling silver jewelry with everyday household items

 Tips

 🌟 This cleaning solution is non-toxic and is OK to dump down the drain when you're done.
-It's also totally fine to rinse and save the used aluminum foil for your next cleaning session.
+It's also fine to rinse and save the used aluminum foil for your next cleaning session.

 Steps